 HOW TO APPLY

-The FY26 grant application window opened on Friday, January 10, 2025 at 12:00pm, and closed on Friday, April 11, 2025 at 5:01pm.
 The Guidelines, Instructions, Applications, and Forms for the FY27 grant cycle will be posted below this section, in January 2026.
 A Request for Prosposals will be posted on this page in late December 2025.
+You may refer to the previous grant cycle's instructions and forms below as guidance.

 Please be sure that your project meets the Program requirements, that your organization is eligible to apply, and that you fully understand the questions, and have the documentation, budgets, and statistics that will be required.
 If you're not sure which grant opportunity is right for you, read through the following sections and the Guidelines and Instructions for both of the grant opportunities.
 If you're still not sure whether your project or organization qualifies, please contact the Program Coordinator.

-Applying organizations and veterinary clinics used do not need to be based in Maryland, but all animals and citizens receiving services must reside in Maryland.
+Applying organizations and veterinary clinics do not need to be based in Maryland, but all animals/owners receiving services must reside in Maryland.

 Once you have all your data and materials together, and are ready to apply, please be sure you are referring to the Guidelines and Instructions as you complete the application, as this detailed information is NOT contained within the application.